MicrosoftDocs/microsoft-style-guide/styleguide/a-z-word-list-term-collections/term-collections/accessibility-terms.md

 --|--
 Blind, has low vision|Sight-impaired, vision-impaired Deaf or hard-of-hearing|Hearing-impaired
-Has limited dexterity, has motion disabilities|Crippled, lame Is unable to speak, uses synthetic speech|Dumb, mute Has multiple sclerosis, cerebral palsy, a seizure disorder, or muscular dystrophy|Affected by, stricken with, suffers from, a victim of, an epileptic
+Has limited mobility, has a mobility or physical disability|Crippled, lame Is unable to speak, uses synthetic speech|Dumb, mute Has multiple sclerosis, cerebral palsy, a seizure disorder, or muscular dystrophy|Affected by, stricken with, suffers from, a victim of, an epileptic
-Without disabilities|Normal, able-bodied, healthy One-handed, people who type with one hand|Single-handed People with disabilities|The disabled, disabled people, people with handicaps, the handicapped Cognitive disabilities, developmental disabilities|Slow learner, mentally handicapped, differently abled TTY (to refer to the telecommunication device)|TT/TTD
+Without disabilities|Normal, able-bodied, healthy Person with a prosthetic limb, person without a limb|Maimed, missing a limb People with disabilities|The disabled, disabled people, people with handicaps, the handicapped Cognitive disabilities, developmental disabilities|Slow learner, mentally handicapped, differently abled TTY (to refer to the telecommunication device)|TT/TTD